 Made possible by a generous grant from the PNC Foundation, Inc.

 The Master of Accounting (MAcc) program is designed to help prepare students to take advantage of the many opportunities available in the field of accounting and play an important role in the preparation for taking the CPA and/or the CMA examinations.
 Whether a student desires to work in private industry, the not-for-profit sector, or governmental entities, a degree in accounting can lead to a dynamic career with skills that are highly valued in the marketplace.
-The MAcc is a flexible program designed to fit the student's career goals and is available to college graduates of all majors.
-Many of the courses are available in concentrated seven week terms.
+The MAcc is a flexible program designed to fit students' career goals and is available to college graduates of all majors.